Adaptive Testing for LLM Evaluation: A Psychometric Alternative to Static Benchmarks: Methodology

 The calibration stage estimates item parameters \((a_i, b_i, c_i)\) and computes reference ability estimates \(\hat{\theta}_\ell^{\mathrm{whole}}\) for each LLM \(\ell\) for validation.
 To model the probability of a correct response, we adopt the three-parameter logistic (3PL) IRT model \citep{birnbaum1968some, lord1980}:

-Here, \(a_i\) is the discrimination parameter, which determines how sharply item \(i\) differentiates between stronger and weaker models. \(b_i\) is the difficulty parameter, specifying the ability level at which a model has a 50\% chance (beyond guessing) of answering item \(i\) correctly. \(c_i\) is the guessing parameter, setting the lower bound on the probability of success due to random guessing.
-These parameters enable Fisher information-based prioritization of items in our adaptive framework, distinguishing high-quality items from those with low discriminative power.
+Here, \(a_i\) is the discrimination parameter, controlling how sharply item \(i\) distinguishes between models with different latent abilities. \(b_i\) is the difficulty parameter, indicating the ability level at which the success probability reaches the midpoint between the lower asymptote \(c_i\) and perfect performance. \(c_i\) is the lower-asymptote parameter, accounting for the non-zero probability that lower-ability models answer an item correctly for unintended reasons.
+These parameters characterize the measurement quality of benchmark items and enable Fisher information-based item selection in our adaptive testing framework.
+Items with high discrimination and appropriate difficulty contribute more information about model ability, while weakly discriminative or saturated items are naturally down-weighted during evaluation.

-\textbf{Common-Person Calibration at Scale.} We develop a partition-based calibration strategy that takes advantage of the unique characteristics of LLM benchmarking.
-Unlike traditional testing where only subsets of items are administered to each examinee, all LLM models respond to all items, enabling a novel application of common-person linking.
-We partition items into $K$ non-overlapping subsets $\mathcal{I}_k$ (each with $|\mathcal{I}_k| \geq 100$ items), calibrate each subset independently, then apply mean-sigma transformations \citep{kolen2014} using the model population $\mathcal{L}$ as linking anchors.
-This approach reduces computational complexity from $O(|\mathcal{I}|^3)$ to $O(K \cdot \max_k|\mathcal{I}_k|^3)$ while maintaining calibration accuracy through the redundancy of having all models as linkers \citep{chalmers2012mirt}.
+\paragraph{Common-Person Calibration at Scale.} To estimate item characteristics efficiently using the 3PL model, we adopted a partition-based calibration procedure that leverages the unique structure of LLM benchmarking.
+Instead of fitting the full 3PL model to the entire item pool at once, which would be computationally prohibitive, we divided the items into $K$ non-overlapping subsets $\mathcal{I}_k$ (each with $|\mathcal{I}_k| \geq 100$ items), and calibrated each subset independently.
+This yields multiple provisional difficulty scales that must be aligned.
+Because all models answer all items, the model population serves as a natural set of common persons, allowing us to link the independently calibrated subsets onto a unified scale using mean–sigma transformations \citep{kolen2014}.
+This approach reduces computational complexity from $O(|\mathcal{I}|^3)$ to $O(K \cdot \max_k|\mathcal{I}_k|^3)$ while maintaining calibration accuracy due to the stability provided by having all models serve as linking anchors \citep{chalmers2012mirt}.
+A detailed description is provided in Appendix~\ref{common_person_calibration}.

-\textbf{Heterogeneity-Aware Ability Estimation.} The extreme heterogeneity of LLM populations, spanning from random baselines ($\theta \approx -3$) to near-perfect models ($\theta \approx 3$), breaks standard estimation methods.
-Standard IRT practice relies on Expected A Posteriori (EAP) estimation \citep{bock1982adaptive} for ability estimation.
-However, EAP produces undefined values for all-correct or all-incorrect response patterns, affecting 12\% of our model population spanning from random baselines to near-perfect systems.
-To address this LLM-specific challenge, we employ Weighted Likelihood Estimation (WLE) \citep{warm1989weighted} with bias correction term $\frac{J(\theta)}{2I(\theta)}$ where $J(\theta) = \sum_i \frac{\partial I_i(\theta)}{\partial \theta}$ \citep{warm1989weighted}.
-This choice enables finite estimates across the full ability spectrum while maintaining consistency properties \citep{baker2004item}, crucial for establishing reliable validation baselines in the extreme heterogeneity of LLM evaluation.